So you have a list of universities/colleges that you like the look of - how do you

 (except for Cambridge, Durham, London and Oxford)

-you like the area and what it has to offer?
+Do you like the area and what it has to offer?
+Will you have fun there?

 SOCIAL LIFE